dentarg/auth0-blog/_posts/2018-03-05-build-robust-apps-with-mithril-and-auth0.md

 export default EntryForm;
 ```

 In the browser, the "Call for Papers Deadline" label and input are now gone.
 Click "Yes" as an answer to "Submitting paper?" and they show up.
 Click "No" again and they are gone!

 We've learned how to use state management to control the elements that are presented within our templates.
-There are many more uses to application state management such as storing data from XHR requests, holding form data, anything that answers the question "What should happen here?" can be part of state.
+There are many more uses to application state management such as storing data from XHR requests or holding form data; anything that answers the question "What should happen here?" can be part of state.

 Alright, let's move on to entering new conference data through our form and updating our mock data object.

 ## Handling Forms in Mithril

 Right now, pressing the "Save" button only prints "Saving..." to the console.
-What we really want to do here is that when we click save, any data that we have entered in the form gets saved into our mock data conferences object.
-We are not going to add any form validators here &mdash; that also could be a blog post of its own.
+What we really want to do here is this: when we click save, any data that we have entered in the form gets saved into our mock data conferences object.
+We are not going to add any form validators here; the subject is so complex that it could be a blog post of its own.
 We are going to assume, for now, that the data entered is always valid.

 Let's visit `EntryForm.jsx` and add the following form handling function: